emacs-exordium/exordium/README.md

 open a C++ file, by looking for `CMakeLists.txt` files along the path from the root of your project to the location of the file you open (your project must be a git repo).
-If this is a CMake project, Exordium will start rdm if it is not running, and index the project using the CMake-generated compilation database in the build directory.
-It should just work out of the box.
+If this is a CMake project, Exordium will start rdm if it is not running, and ask rdm to index the project using the CMake-generated compilation database in the build directory.
+If the project was already indexed, it is simply reloaded and RTags commands work immediately.
+Otherwise rdm compiles the index, and you can see the progress with <kbd>C-c r l</kbd> (rerun to dismiss).

-Note: what it does not do yet is to rebuild the compilation DB when you add a new file from Emacs.
+If you need to add or remove components from your project, just rebuild it (e.g. "make" in the build directory) and CMake will update the compilation database accordingly.
+Because rdm watches for changes to the compilation database file, it will pick up the changes automatically.

 #### Non-CMake projects